somekindofdesign/two-dogs/README.md

 </ul>
 </p>

-<p>Additionally, the sight was evaluated by Google's Lighthouse and Page Speed tools.
+<p>The site was evaluated by Google's Lighthouse and Page Speed tools.
 As performance is not optimal, improvements were investigated such as using webp images or minfying the CSS.
 Both resulted in the score lowering even further, by as much as 10 points in the case of the image file type.
-In place of the recomendation this release uses source sets and mulitple css files, resulting in marginal improvements.
+In place of the recommendations from Google this release uses source sets and mulitple css files, resulting in marginal improvements from the first audit.
 Further investigation into the recommended changes should take place for future releases.</p>

 <strong>Lighthouse</strong>
 <ul>